springernature/frontend-toolkits/README.md

 ## Continuous integration

-This repository uses [Travis CI](https://travis-ci.com/) and builds are run on all Pull Requests.
-On each build Travis will boostrap all of the package dependencies using `Lerna Boostrap`, before running linting and all tests.
+This repository uses GitHub Actions and builds are run on all Pull Requests.
+On each build GitHub will boostrap all of the package dependencies using `Lerna Boostrap`, before running linting and all tests.

 ### Publishing

 To publish a new package please follow the [contributing guidelines](CONTRIBUTING.md).
-Publishing to NPM is done automatically on Travis, which detects a new version in a packages `package.json` file, and a corresponding entry in the `HISTORY.md` file.
+Publishing to NPM is done automatically via GitHub Actions, which detects a new version in a packages `package.json` file, and a corresponding entry in the `HISTORY.md` file.

 ## License